Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 3: Machine learning methods for failure detection in HRI with social cues

-Common input modalities include audio and visual modalities; more specifically, the use of facial expressions as input, whether through image inputs or facial unit activation detection, is widely used.
-However, integrating multimodal streams of information, such as human wearable sensor data, can outperform unimodal models in certain contexts, despite challenges with multimodal models (for review on supervised ML techniques with human wearable sensor data, see \cite{attal2015physical}).
-More research is needed in this space to integrate social cues for failure recognition during HRI, but prior work is encouraging.
+Applications of ML methods in human emotion, affect, and activity recognition might be extrapolated to the context failure detection in HRI.
+Common inputs include audio and visual modalities -- facial expressions being especially widely used.
+However, multimodal streams of information, such as human wearable sensor data, can outperform unimodal models in certain contexts, despite challenges with multimodal models.
+Many works use facial expressions for recognizing phenomena such as confusion \cite{shi2019automatic}, affect \cite{addo2014applying}, and expressiveness \cite{srinivasa2017analysis}. \citet{ben2019early}'s work is closer to our proposed work by using a multimodal human data stream to predict disengagement in a task, which is here analogous to task \textit{failure}.

-Much of the work reviewed proposed new models by comparing their performance on a dataset (such as Oops! \cite{epstein2020oops}) against other algorithmic approaches \cite{shi2019automatic,nwakanma2021detection,zeng2004bimodal,zhang2021real,epstein2021learning}, rather than an online deployment of these models.
-It is difficult to systematically assess what the most optimal approach is to a research goal (e.g., detecting task failure through social cue recognition), given that these models may not generalize well to other use cases or contexts, and are dependent on the kind of input data used.
-We will discuss practical recommendations for researchers in this space based on our synthesis of the literature in Section \ref{sec:discussion}.
+Much prior work proposes models by comparing their performance on a dataset (such as Oops! \cite{epstein2020oops}) against other algorithmic approaches \cite{shi2019automatic,nwakanma2021detection,zeng2004bimodal,zhang2021real,epstein2021learning}, rather than against an online, real-time deployment of these models.
+It is difficult to systematically assess the most optimal approach to a research goal (e.g., detecting task failure through social cue recognition), given that models are often context-specific and dependent on the type of training data.